 Are not ready to proceed within ninety (90) days of receipt of the final contract.

-I. Other Considerations
+H. Other Considerations

 Ownership and Publication of Materials

 All information and materials generated by the proposed activity become the sole property of the State of Montana and the Contractor.
 The grant recipient will retain the right to utilize, reprint and distribute all said information and materials.